 Walt Disney World Annual Pass Cost Breakdown

 So lets start with the cost breakdown here, since that’s usually one of the biggest factors in whether or not you will want to purchase a Walt Disney World annual pass.
 We’ve seen different figures from different sites, and especially now with tiered pricing in place, it can be slightly more difficult to calculate exactly how many days you’d need to spend in the Parks to break even, but roughly, if you plan to spend 14-16 days in the Disney Parks per year, the cost is comparable to a Park Hopper ticket of the same number of days.
 (Remember- Disney tickets get cheaper per day when you buy a longer ticket!)
 That said if you’re someone who only gets 2 weeks of vacation a year off from your job, will you be spending all your vacation time at Disney?
 What about getting the kids out of school?
 Or perhaps you just visit for an extra long trip around the holidays.
 Before you start thinking about money and how much it’s going to cost your family to get passes, think first about the year ahead.
 How many times do you plan to visit when you an annual pass?
-Are you traveling during busy/expensive times or were you visiting in the lower priced off season.
-Were you hoping to take advantage of the free dining offers that are only available in the Magic Your Way packages, that you’ll no longer if you have a pass?
+Are you traveling during busy/expensive times or were you visiting in the lower priced off season?
+Were you hoping to take advantage of the free dining offers that are only available in the Magic Your Way packages, that you’ll no longer have if you have a pass?

 Now, if you’re a Florida resident, keep in mind that there are special passes and prices just for you.
 So this number goes down considerably and if you’re planning on even taking a few trips throughout the year, you’re likely to break even cost-wise.